Deafness in the Democratic Republic of the Congo: Primary and secondary education

 Before Andrew Foster's contributions, the Sisters of St. Joseph of Cumeo, from Italy, founded the first school for the deaf in 1955 in the Bandundu Province.
 Some primary and secondary schools in the DRC are deaf-specific, and some schools are for disabled people in general, and deaf people are intermixed within the program.
 There are 35 schools for the deaf listed on the Gallaudet University website, but it is uncertain whether or not each of the schools are still open.

+The Institut pour les Sourds-Muets de Kinshasa (ISMK) was founded in 1979 by African American missionary Andrew Foster.
+It now operates preschool through 8th grade, with vocational emphasis in later years.
+Every Child Ministries, an American NGO, supports the school through child sponsorship, a chaplaincy and practical helps.

 The Center for Education and Community-Based Rehabilitation (CERBC) also has primary and secondary schooling, and between 2016 and 2017, 38 deaf students attended.
 Their website states that three of their deaf students and two of their students with physical disabilities were abandoned at the school.
 Dorms are also provided for students who cannot commute.
 In their secondary schooling, the students pick their possible vocational career and are trained in that respective diploma program.
 The diploma programs offered are tailoring, computer skills, and music, which the website says is the Northeast DRC's first music program.

 Aru School for the Deaf or Ecole des sourds-Muets d'Aru (ESMA) is an approved, registered school by the Government of Republic, but it is not a school that is owned by the government.
 The school was established in 2004 in Aru, north-east DRC, and it operates by Christian-based organization.
 Their main goal is to help establish better lives for the attendees of their school, which are deaf, blind, and disabled people.
 Their tactics for this include training instructors and parents in sign language, ear screenings for deaf "prevention," training in various trade skills, basic education, and bible studies.

 Bo-Ta-Tuba Primary School for the Deaf is located in the Bandundu region of the DRC.
 The school was funded by The United Nations Children's Fund (UNICEF) to receive hearing aids for their deaf students, of which 30 of them got hearing aids in the 2013–2014 school year, and 45 in the 2014–2015 school year.
 According to the head of the school, Sister Brigitte Tau, one of their achieved goals with this program was that the "perception of disability" improved, in turn creating a rise in equality in Bandundu.